cbries/railessentials/README.md

 used in [Chrome](https://www.google.com/chrome/), [Firefox](https://www.mozilla.org/en-US/firefox/new/),
 and [Vivaldi](https://vivaldi.com/).

-## System Requirements
+## Daily Builds

-- Windows 10
-- .NET Framework 4.8 or higher
-- Chrome, Firefox or Vivaldi
+`RailEssentials` is automatically build everyday.
+The always latest version is provided under the `Release` tab: [`Daily Build`](https://github.com/cbries/railessentials/releases/tag/dailybuild)
+- download the archive `railessentials-dailybuild-*.zip`
+- after unzip just call the included script `startRailEssentials.bat`

+As default the workspace `Basement` is loaded and provided and can be used directly in simulation mode.

 ## Releases

-We do not provide any official releases yet, because the software is still under development.
+We do not provide any official releases yet, because the software is still under development, but we provide a [`Daily Build`](https://github.com/cbries/railessentials/releases/tag/dailybuild).
 In January'21 the RailEssentials team decided to do a full rewrite.
 To use this software, checkout the source, and just click "Build and Run (F5)" in VisualStudio.

 ## Who is Using It?